AmineDjeghri/RTUC/README.md

-# ShortcutA
-A ready to use codes and some documentation
+# ShortcutA : Ready to use codes